Hope in the Heart CIC

 The time, courage, generosity, wisdom, hope, pain and healing that have gone into them cannot be quantified.

-Please leave feedback via the postcards and comments book by the door, to show the artists their messages are being heard, further help with our healing journeys, and support us in attracting funding for future projects.
-If you are viewing this remotely, please send feedback to tam@hopeintheheart.org or sophie@hopeintheheart.org.
+Please don't leave an exhibition without giving feedback via the postcards and comments available, to show the artists that our messages are being heard, further help with our healing journeys, and support us in attracting funding for future projects.
+If you view the artworks via the website, please send feedback to [email protected] or [email protected].

 If you'd like to know more about Hope in the Heart and our work, please visit www.hopeintheheart.org.